chaitjo/personalized-dialog/supervised-embedding/README.md

 # Supervised Embeddings
 Implementation of the Supervised Embeddings model from [Learning End-to-End Goal-Oriented Dialog](https://arxiv.org/abs/1605.07683) in Tensorflow.
-Tested on the bAbI dialog dataset and the Personalized dialog dataset.
+Tested on the bAbI Dialog dataset and the Personalized Dialog dataset.

 The `log/` directory contains training logs and the `checkpoints/` directory contains the best performing model for each task.